baselime/docs/quick-start.md

 Join the Baselime community to get help with using the platform, share your own experiences, and stay up-to-date with the latest developments.

-- [Slack](https://join.slack.com/t/baselimecommunity/shared_invite/zt-2iqnawlfl-jODT1lZMyq8b5YH5qhZ5ew): Join our Slack community to connect with other Baselime users and get real-time support from the Baselime team
+- [Discord](https://discord.cloudflare.com): Join the Cloudflare Discord community to connect with other Baselime users and get real-time support from the Baselime team
 - [Blog](https://baselime.io/blog): Read about the latest features, best practices, and more from the Baselime team
 - Social media: Follow us on [Twitter](https://twitter.com/baselimeHQ), [LinkedIn](https://www.linkedin.com/company/baselime), and [YouTube](https://youtube.com/@baselimedev) to stay up-to-date with the latest news and updates from Baselime